zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

     Create and print an unique operator name in the scope of `ops` with `prefix` in `buf`.
-    The created name is prefixed with `prefix` and subfixed with a serial number, which is the return value.
+    The created name is prefixed with `prefix` and suffixed with a serial number, which is the return value.

 The operator table supports the following operations: